 I. collective.aporia is living organism that grows through discovering and questioning edges: edges of self, creative praxis, and how we navigate as artists in the world.
 We are an internationally inclusive community, created to celebrate, nurture, sustain, and (de)construct all ideas, theories, and/or manifestations of art, society, creation, inspiration, education, and social justice work to imagine and implement necessary and positive action towards a radically peaceful planet.

 II. collective.aporia is a gathering, commune, sanctuary, school, and conjuring. collective.aporia asks us to speak and to listen.
 It expects members of the community to examine, explore, and respect their location and the locations of others: socially, politically, creatively, spiritually, culturally, geographically, and otherwise.

 III.
 Aporia means “An irresolvable internal contradiction or logical disjunction in a text, argument, or theory.” collective.aporia is a space for artists, researchers, teachers, activists, and thinkers of all skill levels and backgrounds to submerse themselves in this space of disjunction in order to imagine and discover new alternatives for change/art.
 Our logo symbol, the unclosed delta, represents this openness to change, even when resolve is impossible.

-V. collective.aporia is a place for ally-ship. collective.aporia understands that ally-ship is a constant learning process, and is always ready to put in the work that this responsibility requires.
+V. collective.aporia is a place for ally- and accomplice-ship. collective.aporia understands that these relationships need constant learning and listening, and is always ready to put in the work that this responsibility requires.

-VIII. collective.aporia is not always a space for comfort. collective.aporia asks us to question our identities and our world, which can be very unsettling, and deeply upsetting.
+VII. collective.aporia is not always a space for comfort. collective.aporia asks us to question our identities and our world, which can be very unsettling and deeply upsetting.
 We believe this ripping open, ripping down, rebuilding, and re-envisioning is not only necessary to creating a conscious community, but integral for the survival of our planet.